AElfProject/AElf/docs/resources/smart-contract-apis/multi-token.md

 }
 ```

-This action sets functions used to calculate resource token fee.
+This action sets methods used to calculate resource token fees.

 - **fee_token_type** resource fee type (exclude TX).
-- **piece_coefficients_list** it is a coefficients array
+- **piece_coefficients_list** it is a coefficients array.
   - **value** it is a int array. its first element indicates its piece key. other every three consecutive elements indicates a function, like (2, 1, 1) means (1/1) * x^2.

 ### **UpdateCoefficientsForSender**